Hederarch/ItB-Mod-Squads/README.md

 *(also these do require the Into the Breach modloader.
 That shouldn't be a problem for most people but download it if you don't have it.)*

+## NOTE: This is some of my earliest modding work and not representative of my other mods.
+I'm leaving it up for posterity, but these are more concerned with exploring the space of modding than being good to play, and are not being maintained.
+To look at a more recent squad I've made, click here: https://github.com/Hederarch/ItB-Voidscrapers

 ## What's Included
 This pack consists of 4 new squads based on the 4 corporate islands!